Welcome

 Falmouth, Cornwall & Online (UK)

-My work is grounded in Transactional Analysis (TA), an evidence-based relational psychotherapy that explores how early adaptations shape present-day patterns of thinking, feeling, and relating.
-Rather than pathologising these patterns, we understand how they once helped, and how they may now be limiting choice.
-Therapy becomes a space to think clearly, remain intact, and develop new ways of being that are more aligned with who you are now.
+My work is grounded in Transactional Analysis (TA), a relational psychotherapy that explores how early experiences shape present-day patterns of thinking, feeling, and relating.
+Rather than pathologising these patterns, we look at how they once helped you navigate life and how they may now be limiting choice.
+Through understanding them, therapy creates the possibility of responding to life in new and more flexible ways.

 My Background

 Outside of therapy, I continue to value movement, challenge, and connection with the natural world.
 I’m an avid surfer and spend much of my time outdoors in Cornwall with my two dogs.
-This embodied, grounded way of living shapes how I think about psychological health, particularly for clients who relate more easily through action, experience, and presence than through words alone.
+This grounded and embodied way of living shapes how I think about psychological health, particularly for people who relate more easily through action, experience, and presence than through words alone.

 Specialist Areas

-The psychological and emotional impact of concussion and brain injury
+• The psychological impact of concussion and brain injury

-Across all areas, the work is relational, collaborative, and adult-to-adult, not about fixing you, but about understanding what has shaped you and creating greater freedom in how you live and relate now.
+Across all of this work, therapy is relational, collaborative, and adult-to-adult.
+The aim is not to fix you, but to understand what has shaped you and create greater freedom in how you live and relate now.

 Why Work With Me

 My approach is steady, respectful, and psychologically contained.
-We work at a pace that honours your autonomy while supporting meaningful change, not just insight, but shifts that carry into real life.
+We work at a pace that honours your autonomy while supporting meaningful change, not just insight, but shifts that carry into everyday life.

-If you’re at a point where familiar ways of coping no longer serve you, and you want a space to think, feel, and move forward without losing yourself in the process, I’d be glad to work with you.
+If you are at a point where familiar ways of coping no longer serve you, and you want a space to think, feel, and move forward without losing yourself in the process, I would be glad to work with you.

 How I can help